-And if you are writing to a missionary in a Creative Access Country, be sure that you know the security guidelines.
+And if you’re writing to a missionary in a Creative Access Country, be sure that you know the security guidelines.
 But don’t let that deter you!
 Ask your missionary what’s the best way to stay in touch.

 3) Focus on their country for VBS and teach your kids about their country.

-You can set up a time for your missionaries to Skype into your VBS to give the kids a fuller picture of what life in their country is like.
-And — an added bonus — if your family or church takes a short-term trip to visit your missionary, your children will have an even deeper relationship with your missionaries and the people they serve!
+You can set up a time for your missionaries to Skype or Zoom into your VBS to give the kids a fuller picture of what life in their country is like.
+And if your family or church takes a short-term trip to visit your missionary, your children will have an even deeper relationship with your missionaries and the people they serve!

 4) Pray for the people the missionaries serve.

 Ask follow-up questions about the people your missionaries write about in their updates and pray for them as a family.
 God changes the world one community, one person at a time.